kavishkabartlett-rgb/Technical-Portfolio/README.md

 My name is Kavishka Bartlett, and I am an undergraduate student at Duke University pursuing a double major in Electrical/Computer Engineering (ECE) and Computer Science (CS) with a minor in Mathmatics.
 I am also conducting a research project with Dr. Dowell and Dr. Thomas in the Duke Aeroelasticity group.

 This repository showcases advanced projects that demonstrate my proficiency in C, MIPS Assembly, Java, and Logisim, focusing on low-level programming, hardware design, operating system logic, and multi-threaded parallel synchronization among others.* Additionally, it highlights my current research project, where I am investigating using parallelism, physic-informed neural networks, and deep learning surrogate models to dramatically accelerate fluid flow modeling.
-As my research is still ongoing, all coding files may be unpolished and subject to change.
-For the projects, every directory includes a detailed README file containing the following:
+As my research is still ongoing, all related files may be unpolished and subject to change.
+All other projects are fully completed - each directory will include a detailed README file containing the following:

 - **Overview:** Brief project description
 - **Detailed Overview/architecture:** System design, implementation details, and structure